MetaTrader 4 vs MetaTrader 5

 MetaTrader 4: What It Is and Who It Works Best For

-Order types in MT4 are straightforward.
+MT4 includes the order types most forex traders use every day.
 Market orders execute at the current price.
 Limit orders execute at a specified price if the market reaches it.
 Stop orders trigger a market order when price reaches a specified level.
 Stop-loss and take-profit levels can be attached to any open position and modified while the trade is running.

 The MQL4 language allows traders to automate strategies through Expert Advisors.
 These are programs that can open, manage, and close trades automatically based on coded rules.
 The MetaTrader Market and various third-party sites offer thousands of pre-built Expert Advisors and indicators, many of them free.

-MT4 works well for traders who focus exclusively on currency pairs, who prefer a clean interface without features they will not use, and who are building or running forex-specific strategies.
+Although MetaTrader 4 was originally designed for forex trading, many brokers also provide CFDs on indices, commodities, cryptocurrencies, and other instruments through the platform.
 It is the platform most forex-only retail traders have used for the longest time, which means the community knowledge base, available indicators, and Expert Advisors for MT4 are extensive.

 MetaTrader 5: What It Adds and Who Benefits

 MT5 uses the MQL5 programming language, which is more powerful than MQL4 and supports object-oriented programming.
 This makes building complex algorithmic strategies more efficient and allows for more sophisticated strategy logic.
-The strategy tester in MT5 supports multi-currency testing and multi-threaded processing, which runs backtests significantly faster than MT4’s single-threaded tester.
+MT5’s Strategy Tester supports multi-currency backtesting, multi-threaded optimization, and distributed cloud testing for faster strategy development.

-The order execution model in MT5 follows exchange-style rules more closely than MT4.
+MT5 supports both exchange-style and OTC trading models, with execution behavior Your broker may offer and account configuration.
 Hedging, which is the ability to hold simultaneous long and short positions in the same instrument, requires specific account configuration in MT5.
 In MT4, hedging is available by default on most retail accounts.
-Traders who rely on hedging strategies should confirm the account type before switching platforms.
+If you rely on hedging strategies, you should confirm the account type before switching platforms.

-MT5 is the better choice for traders who want to trade more than just forex, who run algorithmic strategies that benefit from faster backtesting, or who want the additional analytical tools the platform provides.
+MT5 is generally a better fit for traders who want access to multiple asset classes or more advanced analytical tools.
 It is also the platform MetaQuotes is actively developing, meaning new features and improvements appear on MT5 first.

-Side-by-Side: The Real Differences That Matter in Daily Trading
+Side-by-Side: The Real Differences That Matter When You’re Actually Trading

 Asset Coverage

 MT4 supports forex, CFDs, and some futures contracts depending on the broker.
 MT5 supports all of those plus equities and exchange-traded instruments, again depending on the broker’s offering.
-If your trading is exclusively currency pairs, this difference has no practical impact.
+If you only trade forex, the wider asset support offered by MT5 may not be a deciding factor.
 If you want to trade EUR/USD alongside S&P 500 futures or individual stocks, MT5 is the only option between the two.

 Timeframes